zackvf/todo-app/README.md

 ## Roadmap

-- [ ] Adding a prompt to the Clear Task List button to ensure user definitely wants to reset their list
+- [ ] Adding a prompt to the Clear Task List button to ensure the user definitely wants to reset their list
 - [ ] Adding a calendar to the app
 - [ ] Applying tasks to user-selected calendar days
 - [ ] Storing lists in an external database to not rely on local storage